-Lynne Barrett(General Craft Fiction Workshop--Plot and Structure)
+General Craft Fiction Workshop--Plot and Structure

-Lynne Barrett’s third story collection is Magpies (Gold Medal, Florida Book Awards), and she is the author of What Editors Want, a guide to submitting to literary magazines.
-She edited Tigertail: Florida Flash, co-edited Birth: A Literary Companion, and is editor of The Florida Book Review.
-Her recent work can be found in Mystery Tribune, The Miami Rail, Necessary Fiction, Fort Lauderdale Magazine, and Just to Watch Them Die: Crime Stories Inspired by the Songs of Johnny Cash.
-She teaches in the MFA program at Florida International University.
+Lynne Barrett’s third story collection is Magpies (Gold Medal, Florida Book Awards), and she is the author of What Editors Want, a guide to submitting to literary magazines.In fall 2018, Jai-Alai Press is publishing Making Good Time, her anthology of creative nonfiction telling true South Florida transportation stories.
+Her recent short stories can be found in New Flash Fiction Review, Mystery Tribune, The Miami Rail, Necessary Fiction, Fort Lauderdale Magazine, and Just to Watch Them Die: Crime Stories Inspired by the Songs of Johnny Cash.
+She is editor of The Florida Book Review and teaches in the MFA program at Florida International University.

 John Dufresne is the author of two short story collections, The Way That Water Enters Stone and Johnny Too Bad, the novels Louisiana Power & Light, Love Warps the Mind a Little, both New York Times Notable Books of the Year, Deep in the Shade of Paradise, Requiem, Mass. and No Regrets, Coyote, and books on writing, The Lie That Tells a Truth and Is Life Like This?
 His short stories have twice been named Best American Mystery Stories.
 He's written the screenplays for The Freezer Jesus and To Live and Die in Dixie.

 The Art of Black Comedy (Day 2)